-I’m excited to share with you one of my favorite crochet stitch patterns in blanket form—the waffle stitch!
-This textured stitch is perfect for creating cozy blankets, and I think you’ll agree once you feel your finished blanket.
+I’m excited to share with you one of my favorite crochet stitch patterns in blanket form; the waffle stitch.
+This textured stitch is perfect for creating cozy blankets, and I think you’ll agree once you complete your blanket

 If you’ve never crocheted the waffle stitch before, it may seem a little intimidating.
 But don’t worry, it’s a lot easier than it looks.
 This pattern will walk you through the process and have you crocheting your very own cozy waffle stitch blanket in no time.

-You can find the full free pattern below, or you can purchase the ad-free printable version from my Etsy shop.
+You can find the free pattern below, or you can purchase the ad-free printable PDF from my shop.

 Made with Self-Striping Yarn